 7. And just for fun… Are you wearing a band-aid today?

 *checking* Uhmmm…surprisingly, no!
 However, I will update you directly before this is scheduled to post.
 Things change, and it’s no secret that I’m an ungainly individual.
 Update: As of the night before posting, I AM NOT wearing a band-aid.
 I do, however, have several colorful, self-inflicted bruises.
 It’s kinda my MO.

 That’s MP founder and designer Deidre J Owen!
-Deidre’s next Mannison Minibook, Terminal Faults, is due out this fall!
+Deidre’s next Mannison Minibook, Terminal Faults, is due out spring 2022!

 And that’s a wrap, folks!
 We hope you have enjoyed learning about our Mannison Minibook authors these past few weeks.
 We are grateful to all of them for indulging us, because we certainly enjoyed putting together this mini-interview series.

 If you like our Mannison Minibooks, then you’ll be excited to learn that we’ve got more on the way this fall!
 We’ll have some returning Minibook authors including Matthew Brady and our two founders, Deidre J Owen and Ron Linson; you may recognize a few names from other publications, including Rhiannon Lotze (from Little Girl Lost) and Tim Mendees (from Little Boy Lost); and then we’ve got a short list of new names for you, plus a whole pile of new submissions to read!
 Are you excited?!
 Because we’re excited!